jrozellOCV/QuizPython/README.md

 - Or use the keyboard shortcut **Ctrl+D**
 - Your preference persists throughout the session

+## Quiz Options

+When starting a new test from the "New Test" tab, you can configure several options to customize your quiz experience:

+### Shuffle Questions

+**Location**: Checkbox in the "New Test" tab

+**Description**: Randomizes the order of questions in the exam, providing a different question sequence each time you take the quiz.

+**Use Cases**:
+- Prevent memorizing question order through repetition
+- Simulate varied exam conditions
+- Focus on content knowledge rather than question sequence

+**How It Works**:
+- Questions are shuffled before the quiz starts
+- Each new quiz session will have a different random order
+- Resuming a session maintains the original shuffled order

+### Practice Mode

+**Location**: Checkbox labeled "Practice mode (no timer, free navigation)"

+**Description**: A relaxed study mode without timer restrictions and with flexible navigation between questions.

+**Features**:
+- **No Timer**: Timer is disabled, allowing you to study at your own pace
+- **Free Navigation**: Move between questions freely without requiring answer confirmation
+- **Show Answer Button**: Instead of "Confirm Answer", shows "Show Answer" button for immediate feedback
+- **Unlimited Navigation**: Jump between questions without restrictions
+- **Question Timeline**: Visual timeline shows all questions and allows jumping to specific questions (number keys 1-9)

+**Best For**:
+- Initial learning and exploration
+- Studying without time pressure
+- Reviewing material at your own pace
+- Practicing specific questions repeatedly

+**Note**: Practice mode sessions can be saved and resumed like regular sessions, but scores and timers are not tracked for progress comparison.

+### Hide Answers During Quiz

+**Location**: Checkbox labeled "Hide answers during quiz"

+**Description**: Keeps all answers hidden during the quiz and reveals them all at once after completing the entire exam.

+**Features**:
+- Answers are not shown immediately after selecting an option
+- No immediate feedback during the quiz
+- All answers are automatically revealed when you complete the quiz
+- Navigate through all questions with answers visible for review

+**How It Works**:
+1. Select answers normally throughout the quiz
+2. Answers remain hidden - no immediate feedback
+3. When you complete all questions, all answers are revealed automatically
+4. Navigate through questions to review your selections alongside correct answers
+5. Your score is calculated based on your selections

+**Best For**:
+- Simulating real exam conditions where you don't get immediate feedback
+- Testing your knowledge without hints
+- Practicing under exam-like conditions
+- Building confidence with full question sets

+**Combining Options**:
+- **Shuffle + Hide Answers**: Great for exam simulation - randomized questions with no feedback
+- **Practice Mode + Shuffle**: Learn material in different orders without time pressure
+- **Practice Mode + Hide Answers**: Study without timer but still test yourself without hints

+### Option Availability

+- **Shuffle Questions**: Available when starting a new test
+- **Practice Mode**: Available when starting a new test
+- **Hide Answers During Quiz**: Available when starting a new test
+- **Note**: These options are not available when resuming a session - the original settings from when the session was created are preserved

 ### Troubleshooting

 If you encounter any issues: